Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 What you need to do the week before your colonoscopy:

+Give your healthcare provider a list of all the medicines, supplements, and herbs you take.
 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
-If you take anticoagulants, such as warfarin, ask when you should stop taking it.
+If you take a blood thinner, such as warfarin, ask when you should stop taking it.
 Make plans for someone to drive you home after your procedure.

 How to prepare for your colonoscopy:

 Your healthcare provider will have you prepare your bowels before your procedure.
-Your bowels will need to be empty before your procedure to allow him to clearly see your colon.
-You will need to do the following the day before your procedure:
+It is important for your bowels to be empty before your procedure to allow him or her to see your colon clearly.
+You will need to do the following:

 - Follow your bowel prep as directed.
 There are many different preparations that can be given before a colonoscopy.
-Some are given over 2 hours and others over 6 hours.
-Some are given earlier in the afternoon the day before the colonoscopy.
-Others are given the day before and then the morning of the colonoscopy.
 With any bowel prep, stay close to the bathroom.
-This liquid will cause your bowels to move frequently.
+This prep will cause your bowels to move often.

-- An enema may be needed.
+- Use an enema if directed.
 Your healthcare provider may tell you to use an enema to help clean out your bowels.

 - Do not eat or drink anything after midnight.
 This will help prevent problems that can happen if you vomit while under anesthesia.